 meaning.”
 See Jason Scott Collection, Inc. v.
 Trendily Furniture, LLC, 68 F.4th 1203, 1212 (9th Cir.
 2023) (“To obtain a judgment for trade dress infringement, a plaintiff must prove: (1) that its claimed trade dress is nonfunctional; (2) that its claimed dress serves a source-identifying role either because it is inherently distinctive or has acquired secondary meaning; and (3) that the

-defendant’s product or service creates a likelihood of consumer confusion.” (citation omitted)); P & P Imps.
+defendant’s product or service creates a likelihood of consumer confusion.”) (citation omitted)); P & P Imps.
 LLC v.
 Johnson Enters., LLC, 46 F.4th 953, 958 (9th Cir.
 2022) (enumerating

 elements for trade dress infringement as “(1) the trade dress is nonfunctional, (2) the trade dress has acquired secondary meaning, and (3) there is a substantial likelihood of confusion between [the parties’] products.” (citation omitted)).
 If using the term “acquired meaning” would provide clarity for the jury in trademark cases involving non-word marks, the court may opt to use